squinkylabs/Demo/docs/vco2.md

 * Is quite math intensive.
 * Requires at least a mid-level understanding of DSP.
 * Cannot be used to reduce aliasing for thru-zero-FM, or other waveforms that don't fit its model.
-* Almost no CPU at low frequencies, but the CPU load goes up linearly with frequency.
+* Uses almost no CPU at low frequencies, but the CPU load goes up linearly with frequency.

 Luckily for plugin developers, the VCV SDK ships with a very good implementation of minBlep, eliminating the need for a masters degree in DSP.
 It can still be tricky to apply it correctly, but copying VCV's VCO-1 and a bit of trial and error can make it work.
 For Demo VCO2 we took the minBlep code from VCV's Fundamental VCO-1 and modified it very little.
 In fact we modified Demo VCO2 to be more like Fundamental just to make it easier to steal the minBlep code.
 (And remember, it isn't stealing, it's legal and encouraged by the open source license.
 Just make sure you actually read the license and abide by the terms).